What is a blood transfusion?

 Your transfusion will take anywhere from 1 to 3 hours.
 It may take a little longer, or it may even take less time depending on what component (part) of blood you are receiving.

-How do I know if I am having a reaction?
+How do I know if I am having a reaction during the transfusion?

 A reaction can occur during a transfusion, up to a day following the transfusion, or even up to several months after the transfusion.
 Your nurse will watch you closely for a reaction.
 If a reaction occurs, the transfusion will be stopped.